 Extremist groups actively try to get new members to join their causes, especially young people.
 One of the ways they do this is online.
 Most extremist groups have their own websites and they and their supporters have profiles on different social media sites.
 They use these to share propaganda and to become friends with people who seem to display interest in what they are thinking, doing and saying.
 Newcomers might become friends with several different extremists online.

 (Propaganda is information that is shared and spread in order to influence public opinion and to manipulate other people's beliefs, often to promote or publicize a particular political cause or point of view.)

-Many terrorist groups have their own websites and they and their supporters have profiles on different social media sites.
-They use these to share propaganda and to become friends with people who seem to display some interest in what they are saying.
-Newcomers might become friends with several different terror-supporters online.
-As they see their new friends’ posts, they grow more and more exposed to terrorist propaganda and also begin to feel like many other people agree with it.
+As they see their new friends’ posts, the new people grow more and more exposed to terrorist propaganda and also begin to feel like many other people agree with it.
 They also can talk about it with their new friends online, and sometimes with their in-person friends, too.
 They come to feel that they are a part of a community with these extremist friends online and to feel like these new online friends are real friends.
-A few people can forget why terrorism is evil and begin to believe that their new friends have legitimate viewpoints.
+They may not realize that the extremists don’t like them for who they are, but rather are just trying to take advantage of them to further the goals of the extremist group.
+As people are drawn into these new social groups, they want to maintain their new “friendships” and may also begin to trust their online contacts and believe what they are saying.
+A few people can forget why extremism and terrorism are hateful and wrong and begin to believe that their new friends have legitimate viewpoints.
 Over time many come to believe that they have no choice but to use or advocate for violence.

 14 and up